sumpfgottheit/puppet-pythonel/README.md

     ################################
 ```

 Adapt the files and make sure, that the packages are installed.
+This means, that it is difficult to use the module "as is" using automatic collection of modules via puppetforge, as you need to adapt this section to your needs.
+As I have written above, our systems are not connected to the internet, so we are used to it.
+If anyone has a good idea how to handle this, I am more than happy to implement - or merge - it.

 # Configuration